RevolutionTech/env-prefs/README.md

 `ln -s ~/env-prefs/.pylintrc ~/`

----

-To add custom Sublime settings, first navigate to the directory where `Preferences.sublime-settings` is stored.
-On a Mac, it might be:

-`cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/`

-Then remove and symlink the settings file:

-`rm ./Preferences.sublime-settings`

-`ln -s ~/env-prefs/Sublime\ Text/Preferences.sublime-settings ./Preferences.sublime-settings`

----

 Feel free to contribute by adding your own helpful aliases and custom functions that others may find useful.
 Please note that I use this repo in conjunction with other private repos so that aliases or configurations that are strictly used in specific environments are not included here.